 Under Installed Services, click the New button.

 This will bring up the New Service dialog.
 Fill out the dialog with the values shown below.
-Make sure and select the API only user you created in the previous step.
+Make sure and select the API only user which you created in the previous step.

 Setup in Marketo is now complete.
 You’ve created a role providing access to the API, and created a user assigned to that role.
 You’ve also created a new service to provide authentication to the FeedOtter platform.

 To view the authentication credentials, click the View Details link in the service list for the FeedOtter service you just created.